 Other Medicaid services that don’t require co-pays include health check-related services, hearing aid services, HIV case management, home health services, home infusion therapy, hospice services, hospital emergency department services, hospital inpatient services, laboratory services performed in the hospital and optical supplies and services.

 Remember, types of Medicaid insurance plans also impact your co-pays, especially if you only qualify to receive partial medical coverage or tax credits from Medicaid applied to your monthly healthcare premium.
-To learn more about eligibility qualifications and coverage options, download our comprehensive guide.
+To learn more about coverage options, download our comprehensive guide.

 What Does Medicaid Not Cover in North Carolina?